bdcoelho/Weather-Dashboard/README.md

 ## Screenshots

-Below are screenshots of the desktop and mobile versions
+Below are screenshots of the desktop and mobile versions.

 #### Desktop Version